krish7677-debug/Internship-prodogy-webdev/PRODIGY_WD_01-main/README.md

-# 🌐 Responsive Landing Page - Yash Vaswani
+# 🌐 Responsive Landing Page - Krish

 Welcome to my personal portfolio website!
 It's designed to highlight my skills, projects, and contact details as a creative web designer.
 This site is responsive and crafted using only HTML, CSS and JavaScript.